YannCebron/m68kplugin/plugin-resources/docs/mnemonic/subx.md

 [destination] ← [destination] - [source] - [X]

 ## Description
 Subtract the source operand from the destination operand along with the extend bit, and store the result in the destination location.
-The only legal addressing modes are data register direct and memory to memory with address register indirect using auto-decrementing.

 ## Condition codes
 | X | N | Z | V | C |